 The list is exhaustive but listed above are a few important things to do for your toddler.

 Being one of the few violin schools that provide violin lessons for toddlers, we have seen many young children learn and play the violin wonderfully despite their age.
-If your young child is showing signs of love from the violin, call +65 96149019 or fill up the contact form on the right to sign up for our toddler violin lessons.
+If your young child is showing signs of love from the violin, contact us by filling up the contact form on the right to sign up for our toddler violin lessons.